-Note that [She09, Theorem IV.7.12] is stronger than Theorem 1.6 (since Shelah assumes only Claim 1.5, WGCH, and amalgamation) but we were unable to verify Shelah's proof.
-Also, the statement contains an error as it contradicts Morley's categoricity theorem.
+Note that [She09, Theorem IV.7.12] is stronger than Theorem 1.5 (since Shelah assumes only Claim 1.4, WGCH, and amalgamation): unfortunately we were unable to verify Shelah's proof.
+The statement contains an error as it contradicts Morley's categoricity theorem.

 This paper is organized as follows.
 In Section 2 we review some of the background.
 In Sections 3-4, we introduce the framework with which we will study independence.
 In Sections 5-8, we introduce the definition of a generator for an independence relation and show how to use it to build good frames.
 In Section 9, we use the theory of generators to prove results on the canonicity of coheir and good frames.
-In Section 10, we use generators to give a general definition of superstability (closely related to those implicit in [GVV, Vasa]).
+In Section 10, we use generators to study the definition of superstability implicit in [SV99] (and further studied in [GVV, Vas16]).
 We derive superstability from categoricity and use it to construct good frames.
 In Section 11, we show how to prove a good frame is ω -successful provided it is induced by coheir.
 In Sections 12-14, we show how to extend such a frame to a global independence relation.
 In Section 15, some of the main theorems are established.
+In Section 16, we give examples (existence of large cardinals, totally categorical classes, and fully ($< \aleph_0$)-tame and short AECs) where Theorem 0.2 can be applied to derive the existence of a global independence relation.